netsenior/CodeIgniter-Hulk-Template/README.md

 ### Done!

-The content will be inserted into your template file before the page is displayed to the user.
+The title and content will be inserted into your template file before the page is displayed to the user.